 For the younger bunch, pulling out a stockpile of sick day books is a great way for them to pass the time and feel a little less isolated.
-These titles – The Sick Day by Patricia Maclachlan, A Sick Day for Amos McGee by Phlip Christian Stead, Jordan's Silly Sick Day by Justine Fontes, and The Berenstain Bears: Sick Days by Jan Berenstain – are fun reads to help put a smile on their face.
+These titles – The Sick Day by Patricia Maclachlan, A Sick Day for Amos McGee by Phlip Christian Stead, Jordan’s Silly Sick Day by Justine Fontes, and The Berenstain Bears: Sick Days by Jan Berenstain – are fun reads to help put a smile on your child’s face.

 A lap desk makes drawing, coloring, writing, or even catching up on homework easy to do while in bed or on a comfy couch.
 This DIY lap desk from Balancing Everything is an easy project for Mom to tackle.

 Crafts are always the best quiet, at-home activities for kids to do, but when your child is sick, it’s important to keep any craft projects simple and frustration-free.
 Making collages from old magazines, like this one from Marie LeBaron for Make and Takes, is a fun way for your child to make something for a friend, family member, or even his or her own bedroom wall – and it’s a great way for you to recycle that pile of magazines you keep meaning to toss!

 How do you keep your child entertained when she’s home sick?